Electronic Waste and Battery Recycling

 Union City, CA

 Refrigerators, stoves, microwave ovens, dishwashers, small appliances such as fans and hair dryers, and other "bulky" items do not qualify as E-Waste.
-For these items, please contact your Property Manger to arrange for a Bulky Item Collection for a fee.
+For these items, contact your property manager to arrange for a Bulky Item Collection for a fee.

 Battery & Cell Phone Recycling